What Does a Notary Do?

 7 Key documents that require a notarization include:

 - Mortgage/Loan Documents

 - Property Deeds

 Some documents require a witness at the time of signing.
 In some cases, a Notary can act as a witness if they are not the one notarizing the document, otherwise, the signor must provide their own witness that meets state requirements.

-What is the Purpose of a Notarization?
+What does a Notary Do: What is the Purpose of a Notarization?

 The purpose of notarizing is to oversee the document’s signing and validate the identity of the person signing the document.
 The main objective of a Notary Public is to reduce the risk of potential fraudulent activity.
 Once the Notary confirms the identity of the signer, they will provide their seal or stamp on the document to complete the notarization.

 What are the Risks of Being a Notary?

 The most significant risk for a notary is the possibility of being sued or found liable for not following state laws, using poor judgement when notarizing a document, or not keeping adequate records in their notary journal.
 If a Notary follows state laws and guidelines, they dramatically lower their risk.
 It is also essential that the Notary protect themselves with Errors and Omissions (E&O) insurance.